OvercodedStack/ANDROID_UNITY_UI-Summer-2019-NIST/README.md

 7. Vicon Robot changer flag: This flag determines if the user desires to switch robots either through the vicon or the override

 ### Log file

+The log file for the app can be found in the following locations:

+For use in the Unity editor: **/Assets/Resources/**

+For use in the Android App:  **Device Storage/Android/Data/com.NIST.CRPI_UI/files**

 For most actions performed on the Unity App, there are various listeners and actions that are being recorded, including the time-stamp, the position of the end-effector, the position of the joints, digital ports, and many other features that are occuring at the time of use.
 This will be detailed in the following file list explanation.
 In chronological order from left to right the log file will appear as such: